dic1911/NekoX/README.md

 ## FAQ

-#### What is the differences between NekoX and Nekogram?
+#### What is the differences between NekoX and Nekogram, and what is this ghetto edition?

 Developed by different developers, read the feature list above to understand the differences.
+And for this ghetto edition, the solely purpose is to make sure we have NekoX updated, while sacrificing unnecessary stuff as the price we pay for efficiency.

 #### What is the difference between the Full and Mini version?

-The full version comes with built-in proxy support for v2ray, shadowsocks, shadowsocksr, and trojan, which is usually provided to advanced users to help friends who have no computer knowledge in mainland China to bypass censorship.
-Don't complain about imperfect functions or ask to add other rare proxy types, you can use their clients directly.
+~~The full version comes with built-in proxy support for v2ray, shadowsocks, shadowsocksr, and trojan, which is usually provided to advanced users to help friends who have no computer knowledge in mainland China to bypass censorship.
+Don't complain about imperfect functions or ask to add other rare proxy types, you can use their clients directly.~~

+There's no more full version, only mini variant will be released as most VPN stuff is now nuked.

 #### What if I don't need a proxy?